 There is beauty everywhere...if you look for it.
-Many of the everyday things we pass by in our busy lives go unobserved.
+Many of the everyday things and concepts we pass by in our busy lives go unobserved.
 I see my job as an artist to bring them to the forefront, to make us see what we have previously missed.
 To appreciate the unappreciated.
+To think.

 Someone once asked me..."Why don't you paint trees?
-Trees are lovely and would sell".
+Trees are lovely and would sell much more quickly".
 I replied with a question of my own...
 "Have you ever seen a beautiful painting of a tree?"
-The answer was a resounding "Of course!", to which I replied..."That's why I don't need to paint them, there are many fine artists doing that already".
+The answer was a resounding "Of course!"
+To which I replied...”that's why I don't need to paint them, there are many fine artists doing that already".
 I am looking to do something a little different.
 And I am well aware that there are “no new ideas”, I am just hoping to put a little something new into my work.

 My objective is to cause the viewer to think about the imagery and to try to discern its’ message or story.
 Sometimes the title will bring everything into focus and other times the viewer will need to study the work intently to see what is being said.
 And I find it quite acceptable for the viewer to come up with their own story.
 If they put in the time to make something up, well that’s a win for me.

 I want those who see my work to immediately associate my name with it, even if it is not signed.
 Once that happens, and people can say “I know that artist” I have achieved the best success known to me as an artist.
 Recognition.